IBM/unitxt/docs/docs/components.rst

 +++++++++++++++++++

 The evaluation pipeline is responsible for producing a list of evaluation scores that reflect model performance.
-It includes a de-verbalization of the model outputs (as defined in the template), and a computation of performance by the metrics defined in the task.
+It includes a de-verbalization of the model outputs (as defined in the :ref:`template <templates>`), and a computation of performance by the metrics defined in the task.

-The standardization of the task interface, namely, having fixed names and types for its input and output fields, allows the use of any metric that accept such fields as input.
+The standardization of the :ref:`task <tasks>` interface, namely, having fixed names and types for its input and output fields, allows the use of any metric that accept such fields as input.
 In addition to the computed evaluation scores, Unitxtx metrics supports a built in mechanism for confidence interval reporting, using statistical bootstrap.